Quick answer

 5. Design the agenda for dialogue

 An agenda is not a list of topics.
 It is a declaration of what we believe is worthy of collective attention.
 Too often agendas are laundry lists, stuffed with updates and bullet points.
 These consume time but generate little commitment.
+A list of topics tells people what will be covered; it says nothing about what kind of thinking or exchange is expected of them, so most default to passive listening rather than active contribution.

 The most effective agendas privilege dialogue over reporting.
 They leave space for silence and exchange.
 They transform “Budget” into “What trade-offs are we willing to make to deliver on our promise?”
 Questions like this spark energy and responsibility.
 Reports, by contrast, could have been an email.
+The shift from topic to question also changes what the meeting is for: a topic invites information transfer, which happens more efficiently in writing, while a genuine question invites the kind of collective reasoning that only happens when people think out loud together.

 • Shape each agenda item as a question.
 Questions invite participation.
 Statements encourage passivity.